MeVisLab/examples/mevislab.github.io/content/introduction/introduction.md

 new mechanics and possibilities in MeVisLab step-by-step.
 Additional information and links are provided in colored boxes.

-The tutorials are divided into chapters for a specific topic.
-Each chapter contains one or more example(s).
+The tutorials are divided into chapters by their specific topic.
+Each chapter contains at least one example.

 ### Installation and first start
 Right after installation of MeVisLab, you will find some new icons on your Desktop (if selected during setup).